Woman killed by man who followed her into NYC apartment

 “I join New Yorkers standing together in support of our AAPI friends & neighbors,” Hochul said on Twitter.

+“Over the weekend, our beloved Christina Lee was senselessly murdered in her home,” Splice officials said in a statement posted on Twitter.
+“Our hearts are broken.
+Always dedicated to making beautiful and inclusive artwork, Christina is irreplaceable.
+As we start to process this tragedy, we ask that you remember Christina Lee as the magical person she was, always filled with joy.
+We wish peace upon her family in their grief.”

-Surveillance video obtained by the New York Post shows a man following Lee into her six-floor walkup building on Chrystie Street in Chinatown.
+Surveillance video obtained by the New York Post shows a man following Lee into her building on Chrystie Street in Chinatown.

-The building’s landlord told the Post that cameras posted on every floor showed the man followed Lee all the way to her sixth floor apartment.
+The building’s landlord told the Post that cameras posted on every floor showed the man followed Lee all the way up the stairs to her sixth floor apartment.
 A neighbor heard screaming and called 911, police said.

 The killing happened weeks after another woman of Asian descent, Michelle Alyssa Go, was killed by a man who pushed her in front of an oncoming subway train at the Times Square station.